Sustainable Exploration

 1. A real, named irreversible commitment exists.

-2. Decision rights are explicit or properly delegated.
+2. Decision rights are assigned or properly delegated.

 3. Structural defensibility is the governing question.